Winter Roads Maintenance

 Priority 2 - Secondary Arterials

 Snow Plow Priority Map (pdf)

-When the roads are plowed the snow must be plowed completely to the curb line to insure mail delivery and to insure that water can reach drains.
-Trucks providing traction sand usually follow the plows.
-A liquid deicing solution instead of sand may be applied to the more heavily traveled arterials.
-Liquid deicer is used in an effort to minimize the amount of dust particles in our air.
+When the roads are plowed, snow must be removed to the curb line to ensure mail delivery and that snow-melt or rain water can reach drains.
+Trucks providing traction sand (mixed with road salt and granular deicer) usually follow the plows.
+A liquid deicing solution instead of sand may be applied to the more heavily traveled arterials depending on weather conditions and temperatures.
+Liquid deicer is used to prevent the snow from bonding to the asphalt and it also helps to minimize the amount of dust particles in our air.

-The Road Department has 40 truck plows (26 include sanders), 35 graders, 10 loaders, and 4 de-icing trucks.
-Spokane County crews work in 12-hour shifts around the clock to ensure the entire 2,527 road system is plowed.
+The Road Department has 36 snow plows/sanding trucks, 34 graders, and 4 deicing trucks.
+Spokane County crews work in 12-hour shifts around the clock to ensure the entire road system (5,100+ lane miles) is plowed.

-- When the roads are plowed the snow must be plowed completely to the curb line to ensure mail delivery and to ensure that water can reach drains.
+- When the roads are plowed the snow must be removed to the curb line to ensure mail delivery and to ensure that snow-melt and rain water can reach drains.
 Trucks providing traction sand usually follow plowing.

-- Snow plows do not plow snow to the center of cul-de-sacs; it blocks access of Emergency Response vehicles.
+- Snow plows do not move snow to the center of cul-de-sacs because it can block access for Emergency Response vehicles.

 - Do not allow children to dig tunnels or build forts in the snow berms that are piled in the middle or by the side of the road.
 Plow operators cannot see children hidden in deep snow.